SauhaardW/FitHub/doc/backend-doc.md

 - `GET /api/scheduled-workouts`
     Gets all scheduled workouts for the authenticated user.
 - `POST /api/workout-history`
     Logs a new workout in the workout history for a user, expects a workout object in body.
+Updates workout streak if needed.
 - `GET /api/workout-history`
     Gets a users workout history.
+Uses JWT token to gather data, no body needed.
+- `POST /api/workout-history/streak`
+  Checks if a users streak needs to be broken, based on the date passed into the request body and the date of the last time the streak was updated (stored in database).
+Streak needs to be broken (set to 0) if the streak is nonzero and the date passed in is >= 2 calendar days after the last time the streak was updated.
+- `GET /api/workout-history/streak`
+    Gets a users workout streak.
 Uses JWT token to gather data, no body needed.

 ### Others
 #### utils.js